abdolence/firestore-rs/README.md

 ```

 ## Nested collections
-You can work with nested collection specifying path/location to a parent for documents:
+You can work with nested collections specifying path/location to a parent for documents:

 ```rust